dmwm/PHEDEX/Documentation/README/README-RefDB.txt

 This document explains how to extract data from the CMS RefDB database and inject it into the PHEDEX transfer system.

+NOTE: THIS PROCEDURE HAS BEEN SUPERCEDED.
+See for example Custom/CERN/TransferPublishedMess.txt

 ** Background

 We have several utilities to help in inserting data into the transfer